 - Do not care for or adopt orphaned wild animals, even if they seem harmless.
 In addition to being illegal, adopting wild animals puts you at risk of various diseases.

-If you own a cat or a dog, it is highly recommended that you get it vaccinated against rabies, whether it goes outdoors or not.
+If you own a pet, such as a cat or dog, it is highly recommended that you get it vaccinated against rabies, whether it goes outdoors or not.
 The vaccine effectively protects domestic animals and reduces the risk of spreading rabies from animals to humans.

 The government’s plan to fight raccoon rabies in the regions of Estrie and Montérégie includes the spreading of vaccine baits.
 This operation consists of dispersing baits in the nature to vaccinate wild animals.
 The animals eat the baits and are subsequently protected against rabies.
 These baits are safe for domestic animals but are not meant for them.
 Consult a veterinarian to find out about recommendations of current vaccination to protect effectively your pets against rabies.
 Be sure to respect these recommendations.